Red Sox vs. Giants Player Props Betting Odds

-Player prop bet odds for Justin Turner and others are listed when the Boston Red Sox visit the San Francisco Giants at Oracle Park on Saturday at 7:15 PM ET.
+The Boston Red Sox visit the San Francisco Giants at Oracle Park on Sunday at 4:05 PM ET.
+Those looking to place a player prop bet can find odds on Justin Turner and others in this matchup.

 Bet on this matchup or its props with BetMGM!